TheOmnimax/resume-details/docs/resume.md

 Sold home theater solutions.

-* Generated increased sales by potential $500 sales into $2,000 sales, selling over $1,000,000 of product and services in the first year.
+* ●	Increased sales by turning potential $500 sales into $2,000 sales, selling over $1,000,000 of product and services in the first year.
 * Earned "Achiever" Award for 2016, coming in second out of 300 in territory sales.

 ## CERTIFICATIONS